dragonzone/dropwizard-hk2/README.md

     }

 Health checks and Metrics can also make use of the `@Named()` annotation to identify the name under which the component should be registered.
-If a name is not provided, a warning will be printed and a name generated in the format of `ClassName.RandomUUID` to register the component under.
+If a name is not provided, a warning will be printed and a name generated in the format of `ClassName.RandomUUID` under which the component will be registered.

 Lastly, register your components directly with Jersey: